Skip to main content Scroll Top

 • Fill in the security captcha and submit the details.

-JEE Main 2026 Session 1 Cutoff (Expected Category-Wise)
+JEE Main 2026 Session 2 Cutoff (Official)

-Check the expected JEE Main 2026 cutoff based on past year trends.
-The table below has a category-wise expected percentile range which students can refer to.
+Here is the JEE Main 2026 cutoff based on past year trends and the offical results declared.
+The table is the official JEE Advanced cutoff percentile range released by NTA.
 A safe percentile this year would be 95-98 percentile.

-Details Mentioned on JEE Main Scorecard 2026
+What Details are Mentioned on JEE Main Scorecard 2026?

 The following details are typically included in the JEE Main 2026 scorecard: